 Keeping software secure has become increasingly important for businesses over the years.
 Software security is no longer optional; it has become an absolute necessity.
 Security breaches and attacks could potentially result in a significant loss to your company’s revenue, reputation and even your customer base.
-With this in mind, it’s important to have procedures and processes in place to minimise the chances of any sensitive customer data getting into the hands of the wrong people.
+With this in mind, it’s important to have procedures and processes in place to minimize the chances of any sensitive customer data getting into the hands of the wrong people.

 Let’s dive in to the five key security steps Enable recommends your company should take to keep your software secure and your customers protected.